 The repayment tenure can range between 12 to 60 months.

-Q5.
-Can I avail more money by opting for a balance transfer?
+Q. Can I avail myself more money by opting for a balance transfer?

-Yes, several lenders offer customers the option to avail a top-up on the existing persona; loan when opting for a balance transfer.
-Top-up enables customers to borrow more money over and above their existing loan.
-Applying for a top-up along with balance transfer lets you avail more funds and more time to repay it at lower than earlier interest rates.
+Yes, several lenders offer customers the option to avail a top-up personal loan while exercising personal loan balance transfer.
+Top-up personal loan enables customers to borrow more money over and above their existing loan.